-It's never too early to get your child started on the path toward a lifetime of good oral health, and there are many services we provide to do exactly that.
+It's never too early to get your child started on the path toward a lifetime of good oral health with the help of a Kid's Dentist, and there are many services we provide to do exactly that.
 Monitoring your child's dental growth and development, and preventing and intercepting dental diseases along the way, is a primary focus of our practice.
 Learn more about Pediatric Dentistry.

 Our services include:

 According to the American Academy of Pediatric Dentistry, a child's first checkup should occur by age 1.
-At this important visit we will check the baby teeth for early cavities, show you how to care for a young child's mouth properly, go over your child's developmental milestones, and discuss the importance of good oral hygiene.
+At this important visit, we will check the primary teeth for early cavities, discuss the importance of good oral hygiene, show you how to care for a young child's mouth properly, go over your child's developmental milestones, and assess your child's occlusion and oral habits.
 Learn more about the Age One Dental Visit.

 Dental sealants are invisible plastic resin coatings that smooth out the chewing surfaces of the back teeth — the place where your child is most likely to get tooth decay.
 A sealed tooth is far less likely to develop a cavity, which could require expensive dental treatment and cause your child pain.
 Learn more about Dental Sealants.